 Manufacturers and roasters are moving away from using traditional, open bucket elevators and belt conveyors for moving ground coffee and coffee beans due to both hygienic and layout challenges.
-Instead, coffee producers are opting for more efficient, hygienic, totally-enclosed and flexible conveying systems.
+Instead, coffee producers are opting for more efficient, hygienic, totally enclosed, and flexible conveying systems.

-Coffee Conveying Considerations by Product
+Coffee Conveying Considerations By Product

-Green unroasted beans, roasted whole beans, ground coffee and coffee mixes all come with characteristics and challenges that must be considered when selecting the right conveying system.
+Green unroasted beans, roasted whole beans, ground coffee, and coffee mixes all come with characteristics and challenges that must be considered when selecting the right conveying system.

-Green, Unroasted & Roasted Whole Beans
+Green, Unroasted, and Roasted Whole Beans

 Like green beans, roasted whole coffee beans are very fragile and thus must be processed gently to avoid degradation and breakage of the roasted beans.
 Additionally, freshly roasted beans need to be processed quickly and protected as much as possible from the environment surrounding the conveying machinery to preserve freshness and flavor in the end product.

-Ground Coffee & Mixes
+Ground Coffee and Mixes

 Ground coffee is hygroscopic (easily absorbs moisture) in nature and is thus prone to clumping.
-Additionally, dusting and dust control are of utmost importance when working with ground coffee or coffee mixes due to its combustible properties and for operator environment safety.
+Additionally, dusting and dust control are of utmost importance when working with ground coffee or coffee mixes due to their combustible properties and for operator environment safety.
 For ground coffee, maintaining the consistency and size of the coffee grinds is also essential for brewing a good final product.

 For coffee mixes, blend integrity can be maintained by using a conveyor that constantly re-mixes the coffee product and prevents separation.
 Additionally, conveying systems processing different types of flavored mixes or coffees may need to be frequently changed out and quickly and thoroughly cleaned between changes to prevent flavor cross-contamination.